-If a network provider has been suspended or terminated by MHS Health, they may contact the MHS Health Provider Relations department at 1-800-222-9831 to request further information or discuss how to appeal the decision.
+If a network practitioner/provider has been suspended or terminated by MHS Health, he/she may contact the MHS Health Provider Relations department at 1-800-222-9831 to request further information or discuss how to appeal the decision.

-For a formal appeal of the suspension or termination of contract privileges, the network provider should send a written reconsideration request to:
+For a formal appeal of the suspension or termination of contract privileges, the network practitioner/ provider should send a written reconsideration request to:

-MHS Health Wisconsin ATTN: Provider Relations 801 S. 60 St. Suite 200 West Allis, WI 53214
+MHS Health Wisconsin Attn: Provider Relations 10700 W. Research Drive Milwaukee, WI 53226